-Michelle Fletcher specializes in the apocalyptic, textual imitation, and visual media theory.
-Her particular expertise in Bible and Film.
+Michelle Fletcher is a Biblical Scholar who specialises in the New Testament (particularly the book of Revelation), textual imitation, reception criticism, and visual art.
 Her doctoral research at King's College London used film theory to examine the use of the Hebrew Bible in the book of Revelation, and was awarded the Elsevier Outstanding Thesis Prize.
-It is forthcoming in the monograph Reading Revelation as Pastiche: Imitating the Past (Bloomsbury T&T Clark).
-Prior to her PhD, Michelle studied for a BA in English at Cambridge, and an MA in Biblical studies at King's College London.
+It was published as Reading Revelation as Pastiche: Imitating the Past (Bloomsbury T&T Clark, 2017).

 Research interests and PhD supervision